zhw-e8/LAMAR/README.md

 The pretrained weights can be downloaded from https://huggingface.co/zhw-e8/LAMAR/tree/main.

 ### Compute embeddings
+Notice: In our model, the tokenizer, config and pretrained weights should be loaded locally.
+So, we encourage the users to specify the absolute path or ensure the correct relative path is used.
 ```python
 from LAMAR.modeling_nucESM2 import EsmModel
 from transformers import AutoConfig, AutoTokenizer